maheshp-ai/api-walkthrough-demo/README.md

 # Step 1

-Generate a SECRET_KEY and SECRET_IV on your system and share the data with us.
-The KEY and IV will be configured in our backend post which you can continue with the payload encryption and sending the encrypted data to CE dashboard.
+Generate a SECRET_KEY on your system and share the data with us.
+The KEY will be configured in our backend post which you can continue with the payload encryption and sending the encrypted data to CE dashboard.

-- Here is a [Python script](script/aes256_key_iv_generator_script.py) which can generate the SECRET_KEY and SECRET_IV.
+- Here is a [Python script](script/aes256_key_iv_generator_script.py) which can generate the SECRET_KEY.

 - To run the script use the command